Shrutirupa/AllInOne/README.md

 I will be adding more tools later to simplify most of my enumeration work at once.

-Note: The work is not completed once.
-The work is still in progress :)
+Note: The development is still in progress :)

 Incase of any doubt, feel free to contact me at my twitter handle @freak_crypt